Jared-goodman/piband/README.md

 # piband
-The Piband is a wearable DIY open-source personal assistant made with a Raspberry Pi that can answer lots ofquestions, that can do the following:
+The Piband is a wearable DIY open-source personal assistant made with a Raspberry Pi that can that can do the following for its users:

--Timers/alarms/time/date
+-Set imers/alarms

+-time/date

 -Dictionary/thesaurus